PushkarPahare/mcpylambda/README.md

 - Lambda deployment complexity for serverless MCP servers

 ### **The Solution**
-Conductor handles all the complexity so you can focus on your business logic:
+Mcpylambda handles all the complexity so you can focus on your business logic:
 - ✅ **Decorator-based API** - Just add `@framework.tool()`
 - ✅ **Automatic schema generation** - From Python type hints
 - ✅ **Client dependency injection** - Type-hint based, automatic